microsoft/lisa/docs/run.md

     subscription to authenticate your current session.
 LISA also supports other Azure authentications, refer to [runbook reference](runbook.md).

     Here, let's choose `Azure CLI` for the setup.
-You should see a page pop up and all your Azure subscriptions.
+You should see a page pop up and all your Azure subscriptions shown in console.

     ```bash
     az login